Technical Data Series

 - 127-I Grouting Frames in Drywall

 - 127-L Buyer Beware: Steel Doors with Lead-Based Primer

-Guidelines for the specifying, designing, installing, and adjusting of standard steel doors and frames in Sound Control applications.
+Provides guidelines for the specifying, installing, and adjusting of standard steel doors and frames in applications where sound control is a consideration.

 A reference of standard locations used in the manufacture of steel door and frames by SDI member companies for a variety of door sizes.

 Provides an acceptable method for preparing frames for 4-1/2″, 5″ or continuous electric hinges, allowing frame manufacturers to provide frames prior to having knowledge of the specific electric hinge being used.

 This test procedure provides manufacturers with a method of quickly testing the performance of doors.

 Serves as a guide on the specification of blast resistant door assemblies.